-The Government's Letter of Expectations (the Letter) between Government and BCIC is an agreement on the parties' respective accountabilities, roles and responsibilities.
+The Government's Letter of Expectations (the Letter) between the Ministry of Technology, Innovation and Citizens' Services and BCIC is an agreement on the parties' respective accountabilities, roles and responsibilities.
 The Letter confirms BCIC's mandate and priority actions, articulates the key performance expectations as documented in the Government's Expectations Manual for British Columbia Crown Agencies[1], and forms the basis for the development of BCIC's Service Plan and Annual Service Plan Report.
-The Letter does not create any legal or binding obligations on the parties and is intended to promote a co-operative working relationship.
-For the 2013/14 fiscal year, Government has directed BCIC to take the following specific actions:
+The Letter does not create any legal or binding obligations on the parties.
+It is intended to promote an open, positive and co-operative working relationship, resulting in the achievement of Government's policy and performance expectations in a transparent and accountable manner.

+For the 2014/15 fiscal year, Government has directed BCIC to take the following specific actions:

-Government's Letter of Expectations BCIC Alignment In keeping with the 2013/14 Letter of Direction to BCIC, continue to work in partnership with Government on the full implementation of the approved recommendations of the British Columbia Innovation Council Mandate Review, including: BCIC will continue to work in partnership with Government on the full implementation of the approved recommendations of the British Columbia Innovation Council Mandate Review, including: Continue to strengthen corporate governance and accountability by ensuring consistency with the Board Resourcing and Development Office (BRDO) policies and best practices; BCIC will continue to ensure consistency with the Board Resourcing and Development Office (BRDO) policies and best practices; Develop outcome-based metrics, aligned with the BC Jobs Plan, to assess the effectiveness of BCIC programs and initiatives; and BCIC has developed three new outcome-based measures for 2013/14.
-All four measures used by BCIC for 2013/14 serve to measure aspects of participating companies' ability to progress toward job creation. • Build partnerships and diversify programming in order to strengthen entrepreneurship development in the priority sectors and support regional expansion as outlined in the BC Jobs Plan. • BCIC will continue to maintain and build relationships with program partners.
-BCIC's Cross-Sector Strategy will enable BCIC to diversify programming into the priority sectors.
-In addition, the BCIC Acceleration Network is an initiative that supports regional expansion of BCIC-funded activities.
+Government's Letter of Expectations BCIC Alignment Continue to work in partnership with Government on the full implementation of the approved recommendations of the British Columbia Innovation Council Mandate Review, including: BCIC will continue to work in partnership with Government on the full implementation of the approved recommendations of the British Columbia Innovation Council Mandate Review, including: Continue to adhere to the Board Resourcing and Development Office (BRDO) policies and best practices; BCIC will continue to ensure consistency with the Board Resourcing and Development Office (BRDO) policies and best practices; Continue to refine and implement outcome-based metrics, aligned with the BC Jobs Plan, to assess the effectiveness of BCIC programs and initiatives; and BCIC uses four outcome-based measures to assess the effectiveness of its programs and initiatives including: protection of innovation via patents and trade secrets; Venture Health Score of participant companies; BCIC program effectiveness; and positioning for growth within BC.
+Continue to build and maintain partnerships and diversify programming in order to strengthen entrepreneurship development in the priority sectors and support regional expansion as outlined in the BC Jobs Plan.
+BCIC will continue to build and maintain relationships with program partners.
+The BC Acceleration Network is an initiative that supports regional expansion of BCIC-funded activities.
+In addition, BCIC's Cross-Sector Strategy will enable BCIC to diversify programming in the priority sectors, focusing on the commercialization of innovative technology.
 Ensure BCIC programs are aligned with the BC Technology Strategy and collaborate with Government to develop and implement initiatives that directly support and accelerate commercialization in British Columbia.
 BCIC programs are aligned with the actions outlined for BCIC in the BC Technology Strategy.
 Specifically, BCIC will: Provide commercialization and entrepreneurship support through BCIC's entrepreneurship@ and mentorship programs.
-BCIC also provides same support through its venture acceleration programs.
+BCIC also provides the same support through the BC Venture Acceleration Program.
 Facilitate the expansion and ongoing development of regional innovation networks.
-The BCIC Acceleration Network is the primary initiative driving the expansion in 2013/14.
-Introduce a British Columbia commercialization voucher program to encourage qualified small and medium-sized enterprises to partner with British Columbia public post-secondary institutions to accelerate commercialization of British Columbia innovations.
-The pilot of the BCIC-Mitacs Voucher Program was launched in November 2012 and will continue to be delivered in 2013/14.
+The BC Acceleration Network is the primary initiative driving the expansion in fiscal year 2014/15.
+Continue to offer a British Columbia commercialization voucher program to encourage qualified small and medium- sized enterprises to partner with British Columbia public post-secondary institutions to accelerate commercialization of British Columbia innovations.
 BCIC will also continue to collaborate with Government to develop and implement initiatives that directly support and accelerate commercialization in British Columbia.
-Meet quarterly with Government to provide progress reports on the actions above and discuss specific goals and performance measures.
-BCIC will continue to meet quarterly with Government to provide progress reports on the actions above and discuss specific goals and performance measures.